Leading research

 • As the project is in its early stages, the Bipolar UK research team is currently working with the CaPE team to set up routes for recruitment.

-• Recruitment details will be posted here in autumn/winter 2025.
+• Recruitment details will be posted here in summer 2026.

 Home-based transcranial direct current stimulation in bipolar depression (BDEP)